How To Set Up and Run Experiments With Google Optimize

 Getting Started with Experimentation with Google Optimize:

 Google Optimize is a free A/B testing and personalisation solution that is revolutionising how small to medium sized organisations optimise their websites.
 Unlike most A/B testing tools Optimize doesn’t require any financial commitment to conduct online experiments or personalisation campaigns.

 You can conduct up to five simultaneous online experiments and ten personalisation campaigns on your website with Google Optimize.
 This may seem a small number of tests, but many organisations struggle to have more than five A/B tests running on a single website at any one time.
-That’s often because of the need to avoid conflicts with other experiments and the time it takes to develop strong hypothesis and designs to deliver new experiences.
+That’s often because of the need to avoid conflicts with other experiments, and it takes time to develop strong hypothesis and create designs to deliver new experiences.

 1. Create an account: